Charge Schedule Optimization and Infrastructure Planning for Solar-Integrated Electric Bus Transit Systems: Preliminaries

 A \textit{scenario} or a time interval can be based on different levels of aggregation such as weeks, months, quarters, or a year and is characterized by two properties -- GTI values and ambient temperatures across different times of the day.
 The GTI values are used to decide the amount of energy generated from solar power in each scenario.
 Ambient temperature variations, on the other hand, influence the energy consumption for service and deadheading trips.
 Due to the differences in energy consumption for the same trip across scenarios, we also employ different EVSP assignments for different scenarios.
 The literature on the electric bus-to-trip assignment problem or the EVSP is abundant.
 EVSP is an extension of the MDVSP that can be formulated either as a multi-commodity flow model or a set partitioning model \citep{ribeiro1994column, hadjar2006branch} and is an NP-hard problem \citep{bertossi1987some}.
 Researchers have tackled the EVSP using MILP models and column generation for small-sized networks \citep{adler2017vehicle}.
 Heuristics such as genetic algorithms \citep{yao2020optimization}, simulated annealing \citep{zhou2020collaborative}, and adaptive large neighborhood search \citep{wen2016adaptive} have also been used to solve large instances.

 Our scenario-specific bus schedule or \textit{rotations} and the initial set of charging locations are generated using a CS-based heuristic \citep{bodin1978ucost, nath2024impact}, which only focuses on the feasibility of bus charging and does not specifically integrate solar-powered systems.
+The bus-to-trip assignment is generated exogenously using the CS heuristic and is not jointly optimized with charging decisions.
+While a fully integrated formulation could improve coordination, it results in a large-scale mixed-integer stochastic program that is computationally intractable for realistic instances.
+We therefore adopt a sequential approach that prioritizes tractability.
 We present a modified version of the approach discussed in \citep{nath2024impact} in Algorithm \ref{alg:cs}.
 Refer to Table \ref{tab:notations_cs} for notation.
 For a given scenario $\scenario$, the algorithm starts by initializing the set of charging locations to the set of depots (line 2).
 The service trips are then sorted in ascending order of their start times (line 3).
 A new bus rotation is created by assigning the first trip to the bus, which we assume is always charge feasible (line 5).
 The algorithm prioritizes inserting trips from the sorted list of service trips to a bus rotation in use (lines 7--13) based on trip compatibility (line 8) and charging level feasibility (line 10).
-The feasibility of the bus energy levels is verified using the \textsc{IsRotationChargeFeasible} function, which takes the current bus rotation, charging locations, and the scenario-specific energy consumption as inputs.
+The feasibility of the bus energy levels is verified using the \textsc{IsRotationChargeFeasible} function, which takes as inputs the current bus rotation, charging locations, and the scenario-specific energy consumption.